 For more information, see IRS Publication 515.

 Obtain a U.S. Tax Identification Number (TIN).
-Apply for a U.S. TIN through either a W-7 form (for individuals) or SS4 form (for businesses), which you can find at the IRS website.
+Individuals can apply for an ITIN using Form W-7.
+Businesses should apply for a Tax Identification NUmber (TIN) using Form SS-4.
+Both forms and how to apply for them can be found on the IRS website.
 If you are an individual applying for a TIN, you may also be required to submit a document to the IRS, which confirms your business relationship with FastPencil.
 We call this an IRS commitment letter.
 Please contact us to receive the commitment letter before applying for a TIN.

-Enter your TIN by going to your Project Dashboard and click on My Account link on the right hand column and click on Edit Account.
-Enter your TIN in the field labeled Tax Information.
+Enter your TIN/ITIN by going to your Project Dashboard and click on My Account link on the right hand column and click on Edit Account.
+Enter your TIN/ITIN in the field labeled Tax Information.
 Complete all other required fields on the page, then click Save.

 Send us your completed W-8BEN form.
 A W-8BEN form states what country you reside in and which treaty, if any, determines your tax rate.
-Download a W-8BEN, complete the form in its entirety, including your TIN and FastPencil user ID, and provide it to us either by mail or e-mail:
+Download and complete Form a W-8BEN in its entirety, including your ITIN/ITIN and FastPencil user ID, and provide it to us either by mail or e-mail:

 1608 West Campbell Ave #239

 Neither a TIN/ITIN nor Form W-8BEN is required to receive royalty payments.
 However, if you choose not to provide a W-8BEN, we will withhold 30% of your earnings for tax purposes regardless of any tax treaties your country may have with the U.S.